 - Leslie Worth

-Without doubt the greatest influence and encouragement came from my one time tutor John Blockley RI whose untimely death I continue to lament.
-The art world is the poorer now that he is no longer painting.
+Without doubt the greatest influence and encouragement came from my one-time tutor John Blockley RI whose untimely death I continue to lament.